oroinc/documentation/commerce/configuration_guide/workflows/checkout.rst

 Overview
 --------

 The Checkout workflow represents a standard checkout procedure in the eCommerce environment.
-It is a :ref:`system workflow <user-guide--system--workflow-management-system-custom>` that defines the sequence of :ref:`steps and transitions <user-guide--system--workflow-management-steps-transitions>` that a user can go through when creating an order in the front store.
+It is a :ref:`system workflow <user-guide--system--workflow-management-system-custom>` that defines the sequence of :ref:`steps and transitions <user-guide--system--workflow-management-steps-transitions>` that a user can go through when creating an order in the storefront.

 To reach the workflow: